josefineon/zinc_AMU_LMM/README.md

 While the results from this version may not match exactly with those in the article, due to the removal of structural fixed effects from the linear mixed-effects model, the script remains consistent with the methodology outlined in the article.

-Generative AI tools have been applied in the development of this script.

 For any questions, please contact Josefine Ostenfeld Nielsen (josos@dtu.dk).